 - 2. Eliminated. - 3.
 The front façade which faces Main Street and not less than 50% of the side façade of the following buildings shall be retained, preserved and adaptively reused: the portion of Union Hotel building at 74 Main Street (Block 22, Lot 4) identified as "significant" in the Borough's Historic Preservation Plan, the portion of 90-100 Main Street Building (Block 22, Lot 7) identified as "significant" in the Borough's Historic Preservation Plan, and the 78 Main Street building (Block 22, Lot 5).
-ADA and building code improvements, as well as structural repairs and replacements and aesthetic improvements, shall be permitted to thefront facades and portion of the side facades that shall be retained, preserved, and adaptively reused.
+ADA and building code improvements, as well as structural repairs and replacements and aesthetic improvements, shall be permitted to the front facades and portion of the side facades that shall be retained, preserved, and adaptively reused.
 Rear facades are not required to be retained.

-Subject to the above, the 2017 Redevelopment Plan's standards and exceptions applicable to item 3 in this section remain applicable.

-- 4. The visual landmark required on Block 24 in item 4 of the 2017 Redevelopment Plan's Architectural Design Standards shall not be required where a surface parking lot is provided at this location on Block 24.
-Where a building is constructed on Block 24 in the location of the visual landmark, it shall meet the visual landmark requirements. - 7.
+- Subject to the above, the 2017 Redevelopment Plan's standards and exceptions applicable to item 3 in this section remain applicable. - 4.
+The visual landmark required on Block 24 in item 4 of the 2017 Redevelopment Plan's Architectural Design Standards shall not be required where a surface parking lot is provided at this location on Block 24.
+A visual landmark shall be required at the time a building(s) is constructed, or a park is developed, on Block 24, Lot 5 and/or Lot 3 and said building or park will be visible from the plaza interior.
+Any building constructed on Block 24 in the location of the visual landmark shall meet the visual landmark requirements. - 7.
 Blank walls shall not be permitted along any exterior wall facing a public street or pedestrian plaza.
 Walls in these locations shall comprise a minimum of 25 percent window area and a maximum of 75 percent window area, with windows interspersed across the facade.
 This shall not apply to building facades which are retained.
 For parking structures, this shall be reduced to a minimum of 25 percent and a maximum of 75 percent window area; openings with decorative screening shall be eligible to meet the window requirements. - 8.
 Ground floor facades of nonresidential uses facing a street or pedestrian plaza shall comprise a minimum of 40 percent clear window area, with windows providing views of display areas or the inside of the building.
 These ground floor windows shall begin not higher than 24 inches above ground level and shall end above 86 inches above ground level.
 This shall not apply to building facades which are retained.